harshita2201301024/obsidian/data/Office Work/Smart POA.md

 **In Progress**

 Download PDF in View Page - 1 hr
-Public Page of View - 1 hr
+Public Page of View - 1 hr - pending
 yasir has given api
-Chandra told me to connect with tejas regarding some design change - done on tab change it is persisting data - 1hr
-Change Search API- 1hr
+Chandra told me to connect with tejas regarding some design change - done on tab change it is persisting data - 1hr - pending Change Search API- 1hr - pending
-Some Dashboard changes chandra told some issue from backoffice approval create new dropdown in functions - 3hr change revoke implementation - 3 hr
+Some Dashboard changes chandra told - pending some issue from backoffice approval create new dropdown in functions - 3hr change revoke implementation - 3 hr